- About DCC

 Benefits for educational plans are determined by the VA certification process and DCC enrollment status.
 For more information and applications, contact the Certifying VA Official located in Hudson Hall, Room 212.

 War Orphans Educational Assistance Act.
 Educational benefits are provided to children of veterans who died in service or as a result of a disability received while in service.
 Students who believe that they may be eligible for those benefits are urged to discuss the matter with their local Veterans Administration Office.

 ACCES-VR (Adult Career and Continuing Education Services-Vocational Rehabilitation) is a service of the New York State Department of Education.
 ACCES-VR provides financial assistance with college costs for eligible clients.
 For further information, contact the regional office in Poughkeepsie.

 To receive any institutional, state and federal Title IV financial assistance, a student must maintain eligibility by making satisfactory academic progress and satisfactory pursuit of program.
 Students are required to show progress by earning appropriate applicable degree credits, with a specific grade point and quality point average(s) as determined by the institution.
 Satisfactory academic progress and program pursuit standards are for institutional, state, and federal Title IV financial aid programs.
-Copies of these eligibility standards are available in the Office of Financial Aid and at www.sunydutchess.edu.
-Students are encouraged to visit the Office of Financial Aid with any questions about their rights and responsibilities concerning eligibility for financial assistance.
+Copies of these eligibility standards are available in the Office of Student Financial Services and at www.sunydutchess.edu.
+Students are encouraged to visit the Office of Student Financial Services with any questions about their rights and responsibilities concerning eligibility for financial assistance.

 The Office of Financial Aid can assist students and/or their families with questions